fun things to do with kids in bandon oregon

 Bandon

-Beach Loop Rd. – From Beach Loop Rd., go down to the beach at three spots.
-Face Rock is a lovely long beach with scenic “sea stacks” rock formations, and picnic tables.
-Devil’s Bowl also has picnic tables and a hiking trail.
-At the China Creek parking lot, take the China Creek Trail and beach access.
+Beach Loop Rd. – From Beach Loop Rd. is beach access at four places: Coquille Point (described above), Face Rock, a lovely long beach with scenic “sea stacks” rock formations, and picnic tables, Devil’s Bowl also has picnic tables and a hiking trail, at the China Creek parking lot, take the China Creek Trail down to the beach.

 Bullards Beach State Park – Picnic or camp in the trees next to the beach, a nice flat sand beach with tons of driftwood, perfect for building forts.
 The campground has the usual campsites, plus comfy green yurts with wooden floors, lights and heating, evening programs in the amphitheater, and a horse camp.